FastCache: Fast Caching for Diffusion Transformer Through Learnable Linear Approximation: Interpretability of FastCache: Learnable Linear Approximation for Motion-Background Separation

 In this paper, we propose \textit{\textbf{FastCache}}, a hidden-state-centric acceleration framework for Diffusion Transformers (DiT), designed to reduce inference cost without sacrificing generation quality.

-\begin{quote} \textit{Cache what matters, Skip what doesn't.} Guided by this principle, \textit{FastCache} achieves significant efficiency gains through hidden state reuse by learnable linear approximation.
+\begin{quote} \textit{Cache the Background, Recompute the Motion.} Guided by this principle, \textit{FastCache} achieves significant efficiency gains through hidden state reuse by learnable linear approximation.
 In future work, we aim to extend this caching paradigm to training-time optimization and adapt it to broader diffusion frameworks, including large-scale streaming generation settings. \end{quote}